BitcoinAndLightningLayerSpecs/lsp/LSPS1/README.md

       - Maximum length is 512 characters.
     - `refund_onchain_address` *LSPS0.onchain_address* Address where the LSP will send the funds if the order fails.
       - Client MAY omit this field.
-      - LSP MUST disable onchain payments if the client did omit this field.
+      - LSP MUST disable on-chain payments if the client did omit this field.
 - `announceChannel` *boolean* If the channel should be announced to the network (also known as public).